m92vyas/llm-reader/README.md

     ......}
 ```

+---

 ### Documentation:
 https://github.com/m92vyas/llm-reader/wiki/Documentation

+---

 ### To Scrape and Crawl without getting Blocked:
-- You can use [ParseExtract](https://parseextract.com).
-A Pay-As-You-Go API (hosted version of this repo).
-No minimum amount, No Expiry of Credits.
-You can also Crawl any webpage using ParseExtract.
-- APIs for Document OCR/Parsing, Structured Data Extraction, Table Extraction(with conversion to excel/csv) can also be used with the same credits.
-Works well for scanned documents, documents with tables, images, math equations, special symbols, complex layouts and multiple languages.
+- You can use [this guide](Cheaper_Alternative.md) for the most performant and affordable option compared to solutions like Firecrawl.
+Pay-As-You-Go Pricing with good performance and rates cheaper than Firecrawl.
+You will save in your subscription cost and also in downstream LLM usage cost.

+---

 ### License:
 This project is open-source and available under the MIT License.

+---

+### If you need OCR, Data Extraction, Table Extraction Solution:
+Try out [ParseExtract](https://parseextract.com).
+Pay-As-you-Go Pricing, No Expiry, Accurate.

+---

 ### Support & Feedback:
 - Share and consider giving a Star if you found this repo helpful.